-These are an old school bake sale treat that everyone loves!
+These Coconut Macaroons are an old school bake sale treat that everyone loves!
 Quick and easy to make and absolutely delicious, they will take you right back to your childhood.
 Light, fluffy and seriously yummy, you can make a batch of these in under 20 minutes.
 Naturally gluten and dairy free, they are also freezer friendly.

 Why you're going to love these treats